Starship Projects

 Founded in Berlin in 2005, Starship e.V. is run by Hans-Christian Dany, Martin Ebner, and Ariane Mueller.

-Throughout the last 25 years, even before the non-profit was founded, the artists under the name Starship had been running art-spaces, conceived and realized exhibitions, and acted as an artistic group by conceiving joint projects, often in the collaboration with others.
-Invited by various institutions to show a practice, that is mainly founded in the production of a magazine – the Berlin based art magazine STARSHIP – this practice has resulted in temporary installations inside and outside of institutions.
-This was lead by the effort to find an artistic and abstract form for collaboration, and a visual language how to address the production of space with artistic means.
+Throughout the last 25 years, even before the non-profit was founded, the artists under the name Starship had been running art-spaces, conceived and realized exhibitions, and acted as an artistic group by conceiving joint projects, often in collaboration with others.
+Invited by various institutions to show a practice mainly founded in the production of a magazine – the Berlin based art magazine STARSHIP, this has resulted in temporary installations inside and outside of institutions, lead by the effort to find an artistic and abstract form for collaboration, and a visual language how to address the production of space with artistic means.

 Starship Projects thus answers to invitations mostly by institutions, but also works in opening up possibilities for other artists by conceiving and curating exhibitions.